xuqi123/xuqi123.github.io/index.md

 ### News
+- July 2020: I was honored to awarded as ABCP burasry award.
+- June 2020: One paper was submitted to NeurIPS 2020, this paper was undergoing regular review process without desk reject.
 - December 2019: I got a travel grant by 3rd HBP Curriculum Workshop Series - Cognitive systems 2019, University of Glasgow, United Kingdom and was invited to report on Spike-image encoding and decoding mechanisms.
 - October 2019: I attended SWC/Gatsby Symposium on Abstraction & Generalisation, University of College London, UK
 - September 2019: I attended Oxford Autumn School in Neuroscience 26th - 27th September 2019, Oxford University, UK